 The Biochemistry and Molecular Genetics department Graduate Executive Committee (GEC) reviews applications on a rolling basis.
-Top candidates will be invited to interview with GEC by skype or in person.
-Select candidates will be invited to a recruitment weekend in February to visit the department and meet the faculty and students.
+Top candidates will be interviewed online or in person.
+Select candidates will be invited to a recruitment weekend in February to visit the department and meet faculty and students.
 Select candidates are nominated for Integrated Programs in Biomedical Sciences (IPIBS) Fellowship awards for qualified applicants.
 The department will notify applicants by email of their decision.
 All applicants who are accepted into the program must respond with their decision no later than April 15th.
 In the absence of a response, after April 15th the position in the program and financial support is no longer guaranteed and may be offered to another applicant.
 The Biochemistry and Molecular Genetics department accepts 4-6 students per year into the program.
 All students accepted into the Biochemistry and Molecular Genetics department PhD graduate program enter the IPIBS program (louisville.edu/medicine/ipibs/about)

 Requirements for the PhD Degree in Biochemistry and Molecular Genetics

 During PhD training students receive considerable guidance from their mentor, committee, and faculty members of the department.
 However, students need to recognize that individuals who pursue a biomedical graduate degree are expected to take full responsibility for their own scientific and professional development and to seek out and utilize all available resources for that goal.

 Annual progress reports to document that a student is in good standing within the Biochemistry and Molecular Genetics department graduate program are required.
 The criteria for good standing in the graduate program are based on successful completion of milestones that indicate progression towards a degree.
 These milestones are the successful completion of:

 - All coursework with a minimum GPA of 3.0.

 - A minimum of two laboratory rotations.